dilipkumar2k6/segment-tree/README.md

 # Why Segment Tree?
+- Also called as interval tree
+- Also called as Tournament tree
 - Used to run Range sum query
 - I.e. sum of all nums for given range
 ![](assets/range-sum-query.png)